Roberto Louima

-Roberto Badio Louima (born 4 March 1997) is a Haitian footballer who plays as a forward for Haitian club Violette and the Haiti national team.
+Roberto Badio Louima (born 4 March 1997) is a Haitian professional footballer who plays as a forward for National Premier Soccer League club Naples United FC and the Haiti national team.

 Early life

 Louima was born in Haiti and named after the Italian footballer Roberto Baggio.
 He has a younger brother and sister who both play football.
 Louima is a youth product of the Lionceaux FC having joined at the age of 7, before joining Violette in 2016.

 Career

 Louima began his career with Violette for a year, before transferring to Real Hope in 2016 where he helped them win Ligue Haïtienne.
 He returned to Violette in 2017, helping them get promoted from the first division back to the Ligue Haïtienne.

+Im 2025, Louima joined American National Premier Soccer League club Naples United FC, debuting as a halftime substitute in the team's U.S. Open Cup match.

 International career

 Louima debuted with the Haiti national team in a 1–0 2018 FIFA World Cup qualification loss to Costa Rica on 2 September 2016.